Frequently Asked Questions

 What do Programs Cost?

-Cooperative preschools: Each of our programs set their own tuition.
-Average cost is $9.50 per hour or less, also a bargain.
+Cooperative preschools: Each of our cooperative preschools set their own tuition.
+Average cost is $10.00 per hour or less, also a bargain.

 Scholarships: The Bellevue College Parent Education Program offers scholarship assistance to qualified families once they are enrolled.
 Confidential applications are available through the class instructors.

-Note: When you enroll in one of our classes, you, the parent are registered as a Bellevue College student.
-The class you participate in with your child is your only college requirement.
+Note: When you enroll in one of our classes, you, the parent, are registered as a Bellevue College student.
+The class in which you participate with your child is your only college requirement.
 The program cost includes your Bellevue College tuition as well as the children’s program.

 Can I enroll in the middle of a school year?